arkabagchi1993/GROMACS_Files/README.md

 -	Use Matplot (from jupyter notebook) (for Windows/Linux)		-
 -	(Detailed instructions given below)				-
 #########################################################################
--	If you are simulating a protein with side chains, sometimes fixing of side-chains is required, otherwise '''gmx pdb2gmx''' gives an error
+-	If you are simulating a protein with side chains, sometimes fixing of side-chains is required, otherwise `gmx pdb2gmx` gives an error
 -	For that install spdbv software (Swiss PDB Viewer Software)
 -	There you can fix the side chains from 'tools'
 -	This software is available for windows and mac and not for linux.